thomasp85/thomasp85.github.io/_posts/2017-08-16-When-a-fire-starts-to-burn.md

 `origin` field (this, of course, will not allow you to experience the joy of `reqres`).

-The change to `reqres` also brings other, smaller, changes to the codebase.
+The change to `reqres` also brings other, smaller, changes to the code base.
 `header` event handlers are now expected to return either `TRUE` or `FALSE` to indicate whether to proceed or terminate, respectively.
-Prior to v1.0 they were expected to return either `NULL` or a rook complient list response, but as responses are now linked to requests, returning them does not make sense.
+Prior to v1.0 they were expected to return either `NULL` or a rook complaint list response, but as responses are now linked to requests, returning them does not make sense.
 In the same vein, the return values of `request` event handlers are ignored and the response is not passed to `after-request` event handlers as the response can be